How do I know which is the best solution for me?

 The locations in which your lone workers operate, the work they do and their access to communications determine the prevailing risks and inform the response that is needed in an emergency situation.

-There are two main types of risk that lone workers can be exposed to:
+There are three main types of risk that lone workers can be exposed to:

-- Environmental based risks such slips, trips and falls whilst working in hazardous or remote locations.
+1. Environmental based risks such slips, trips and falls whilst working in hazardous or remote locations or

 Understanding risk is crucial to choosing the best solution for you.